diecknet/diecknet-blog/content/en/posts/2024/2024-05-15-PowerShell-MultiLine-Commands.md

         Company             = "Demotenant"
         Path                = "OU=User,OU=Demotenant,DC=lan,DC=demotenant,DC=de"
     }
-    New-ADUser @MeineParameter
+    New-ADUser @MyParameter
 }
 ```

-So I first created a hashtable with the name `$MeineParameter` (the name is arbitrary).
+So I first created a hashtable with the name `$MyParameter` (the name is arbitrary).
 The hashtable contains one entry for each parameter, including the respective parameter value.
 To use a splatted variable as a parameter for a cmdlet, it must be specified with an `@` symbol instead of the normal `$` symbol for variables.
 The parameter names do not need to be specified on the cmdlet, because they are all in the hashtable or variable.

 These are the basics, and I think this looks much nicer than using backticks.